dfyockey/RomanDigital/README.md

 ## Widget Settings

-When the widget is added to the Home screen, an activity is provided to allow selection of settings.
+When the widget is added to the Home screen, an activity is displayed to allow selection of settings.
 This activity can be accessed later in one of two ways depending on the Android version.
 On Android 11 and earlier, a tap on the widget brings up the activity.
 On Android 12 and later, the activity is accessed by a long press on the widget and a tap on the settings or reconfigure button